 6

 Overall, the White Hart Hotel is one chic and stylish dig with a great atmosphere.
-It channels an aesthetic that’s a cross between a quirky country house and a deluxe boudoir.
-So, expect to see modern art, oversized Baroque mirrors, and silver candlesticks against black, plum, and grey backgrounds.
-The bar is a very popular hangout for locals and is the perfect place to meet good-looking, dressed-up people.
-Come evening, and it feels like a bohemian drinking den with its carriage-style booths and its heavy-set bar counter.
-The more romantic restaurant serves delectable Scottish fare and is also where a full English breakfast with continental extras is served.
-Don’t miss the Sundays pub quiz – it makes for a good laugh.
-Ranging from cozy doubles to suites, rooms are smart and spacious with basic mod-cons and modern bathrooms.
-Some even have four-poster beds.
+We love the aesthetic that’s a cross between a quirky country house and a deluxe boudoir.
+Hence, the profusion of modern art, oversized Baroque mirrors, and silver candlesticks against black, plum, and grey backgrounds.
+We ended up meeting many interesting locals at the popular bar, which feels like a bohemian drinking den with carriage-style booths and a heavy-set bar counter.
+Meanwhile, the restaurant has an aura of romance and serves delectable Scottish fare and full English breakfasts with continental extra.
+We were enthralled by the pub quizzes on Sundays, which made for a good laugh.

 Check Rates on: